charlottemcclintock/ShiftResearchLab2018/README.md

-# ShiftResearchLab2018
-Working to transform data into actionable information that improves the social sector's ability to serve Colorado's low-income communities.

-## About This Project
+## the HOME tool
-##### Housing Affordability and Access to Quality Education by Occupation
+##### Housing by Occupational Median Earnings

-The aim of this project is to develop a tool where a user selects her occupation from a list, and is shown a graph of neighborhoods in the Denver metropolitan area by percent of houses in a given neighborhood that are afforable given the median occupational wages for a selected occupation, and reading and math proficiency and high school graduation rates for schools in that neighborhood.
-The points would then also be scaled by average commute time.
+The aim of this project is to develop a tool where users can select an industry or occupation and explore Denver neighborhoods by housing affordability, school quality, and commute time to quickly and more fully inform users on how occupational choice affects quality of life variables.
+A user selects her industry and occupation, and based on the annual median income for that occupation in the Denver area, she is shown an interactive graph of Denver neighborhoods.

 ## Data & Sources
 * Median Occupational Wages *from the Bureau of Labor Statistics*